1. Why make a disclosure to the IRD?

 22. How long does the disputes process take?

 Because the time frames for issuing and replying to notices are stipulated by legislation, the process can be drawn out.
 This means that it can be very frustrating and costly.
 It is not unusual for tax disputes to be conducted over a period of 12 to 18 months, and sometimes more.

 23. If the IRD calls a conference, do I have to take part?

-The adjudication unit (now called the disputes review unit) is part of the IRD but it is independent from the investigations teams of the IRD.
-The adjudicators make their decisions only on the papers that are submitted to them, ie the SOP’s and related evidence.
-In an appreciable number of cases the adjudicators do not uphold, or only partially uphold, the position taken by the tax investigators.
+The disputes review unit ("DRU") is part of the IRD but it is independent from the investigations teams of the IRD.
+The reviewers make their decisions only on the papers that are submitted to them, ie the SOP’s and related documentary evidence.
+In an appreciable number of cases the reviewers do not uphold, or only partially uphold, the position taken by the tax investigators.
 On matters of policy they apply the IRD position.
 When there is a question of credibility in the evidence they apply the conclusions of the investigators.

-25. Does my dispute have to go to adjudication?
+25. Does my dispute have to go to the DRU?

-No. If the IRD is under time pressure it can skip adjudication and assess.
-In most cases it must have received and considered a taxpayer’s SOP before assessing but that does not require that the matter go to adjudication.
-It is possible for taxpayers to ask to by-pass adjudication.
+No. If the IRD is under time pressure it can skip disputes review and assess.
+In most cases it must have received and considered a taxpayer’s SOP before assessing but that does not require that the matter go to disputes review.
+It is possible for taxpayers to ask to by-pass disputes review.
 In certain circumstances the law allows an “opt out” by taxpayers which allows them to proceed to litigation.
 The IRD is reluctant to allow this to happen in any but the rare cases where it is clear that the parties are proceeding to litigation and there is little to be gained by prolonging the dispute phase.

-Adjudication gives you an opportunity to see a careful analysis of the IRD’s and your case.
+It gives you an opportunity to see a careful analysis of the IRD’s and your case.
 It can help to focus arguments and to better assess the prospects of success or failure in litigation.
 It can throw up surprises and opportunities not previously recognized or addressed.